zevaryx/ender-5-mint-edition/docs/assembly.md

 8. Mount the electronics enclosure in place of the original enclosure, using M3x6 SHCS.
 No pictures for this step :cry:
 9. Using the 4 M4x35 SHCS, mount the feet extensions to the bottom of the printer, re-using the original rubber feet and washer for vibration dampening
+10. Using 8 M3x16 SHCS and 8 M3 nuts, mount the 4010 axial fans to the M8P mesh part.
+There are specific mounting holes for these. **Make sure** the blades will pull air into the enclosure!

 ### Wiring